CP-STA/sta-setup/readme.md

     Try to add the PATH in `~/.profile`, which will get loaded.

+# Uninstallation
+Just remove `~/.linuxbrew`.
+It will also remove every packages you installed with homebrew.

+You should also removed the line in `~/.bashrc` that reads `/home/aa001/.linuxbrew/bin/zsh` where `aa001` is your username.

 # Customization
 The theme used is powerlevel10k, applied on oh-my-zsh. the font for p10k is chosen for the compatibility.
 If you want to customize the prompt look, run `p10k configure`.